Explicit forms in lower degrees of rank 2 cluster scattering diagrams: Calculation method and admissible forms of exponents

-Roughly spealing, we change an anti-ordered pair $\mindilog{x}{y}^{f_{j_0}}\mindilog{a}{b}^{f'}$ to an ordered product step by step, and we push $\mindilog{x}{y}^{*}$ out to the right end.
-By Corollary~\ref{cor: proceed lemma}, this operation can be done only the information of the ordered product of $\mindilog{0}{1}^{n}\mindilog{1}{0}^m$ in $G^{\leq l}$.
-In particular, we do not use the data $u_{(a,b)}(m,n)$ for $a+b=l+1$. \begin{prop} On the assumptions of Lemma~\ref{ordering algorithm'}, Algorithm~\ref{oa} never fails, and finishes in a finite number of steps. \end{prop} \begin{rem} The number of factors $\mindilog{x}{y}$ such that $\deg(x,y) \leq l+1$ is finite.
-Thus, by applying Algoithm~\ref{oa} repeatedly, we obtain the ordered product of $C$ in $G^{\leq l+1}$ in a finite number of steps. \end{rem} Before proving these claims, we give the method to calculate $u_{(a,b)}(m,n)$ and do it for the lower degree.
+Roughly speaking, we change an anti-ordered pair $\mindilog{x}{y}^{d(x,y)f(m,n)}\mindilog{a}{b}^{d(a,b)f'(m,n)}$ to the strongly ordered product expression step by step, and we push $\mindilog{x}{y}^{d(x,y)f(m,n)}$ out to the right end.
+By Proposition~\ref{prop: proceed lemma}, this operation uses the information of the strongly ordered product expression of $\mindilog{0}{1}^{n}\mindilog{1}{0}^m$ in $G^{\leq l}$.
+In particular, we do not use the data $u_{(p,q)}(m,n)$ for $p+q=l+1$. \begin{prop} On the assumptions of Lemma~\ref{ordering algorithm'}, Algorithm~\ref{oa} never fails, and finishes finitely many times. \end{prop} The number of $(x,y) \in N^{+}$ satisfying $\deg(x,y) \leq l+1$ is finite.
+Thus, by applying Algoithm~\ref{oa} repeatedly, we obtain the strongly ordered product expression of $C$ in $G^{\leq l+1}$ finitely many times.
+Moreover, by Lemma~\ref{ordering algorithm'}~C and D, the exponent of $\mindilog{a}{b}$ in the strongly ordered product expression of $C$ is